-Stunning view of old Jerusalem for William on last day of Middle East tour
+Stunning view of old Jerusalem for Prince William on last day of Middle East tour

 -

-Stunning view of old Jerusalem for William on last day of Middle East tour
+Stunning view of old Jerusalem for Prince William on last day of Middle East tour

 The Duke of Cambridge enjoyed the breathtaking view of Jerusalem’s Old City from the Mount of Olives as his tour of the Middle East came to an end.

-Dressed in a beige linen suit, shirt, tie and sunglasses, William spent 20 minutes standing on a viewing point looking out over the sun-bathed city, marvelling at the sight below.
+Such was the view that Prince William spent 20 minutes standing on a viewing point looking out over the sun-bathed city, marvelling at the sight below.

 Famous landmarks including the Western Wall, Temple Mount and the Church of the Holy Sepulchre were pointed out by a guide from the British Embassy.